504 Plan vs IEP: What Every Teacher Needs to Know

 One notable difference is that the UK's Graduated Approach (Assess, Plan, Do, Review) is embedded as a required first step before escalating to an EHCP, whereas in the US, MTSS/RTI is widely used but not federally required as a prerequisite for IEP evaluation.
 Understanding how to build SEND-friendly learning environments is central to both systems.
 UK teachers can also benefit from our guide to EHCP annual reviews, which explains the UK equivalent of the IEP annual review process in detail.

 Read every plan at the start of the year.
-This sounds obvious, but surveys of general education teachers consistently show that many do not read their students' accommodation plans thoroughly.
-Set aside time during the first week to review each plan, note the specific accommodations, and flag anything you are unsure how to use.
-Contact the case manager or 504 coordinator with questions before the student encounters a situation where the accommodation should have been in place.
+Many general education teachers report that they do not receive enough time or training to use accommodation plans well.
+Set aside time in the first week to review each plan, note the specific accommodations and flag anything you are unsure how to use.
+Contact the case manager or 504 coordinator before the learner reaches a lesson where the support should already be in place.

 C

 Know the difference between accommodation and modification.
-An accommodation changes how a student accesses the same material (text-to-speech, extra time, preferential seating).
-A modification changes what the student is expected to do (fewer problems, different reading level, alternative assignment).
-Both have their place, but they are not interchangeable, and using the wrong term in a meeting can cause confusion.
+An accommodation changes how a learner works with the same material, such as text-to-speech, extra time, or preferential seating.
+A modification changes what the learner is expected to do, such as fewer problems, a different reading level, or an alternative assignment.
+Both can help, but they are not the same, and using the wrong term in a meeting can cause confusion.

-Next time you sit down to review a student's plan, identify one accommodation you have not been implementing consistently.
-Put it in place tomorrow and track whether it changes the student's performance over the next two weeks.
+Next time you sit down to review a learner's plan, identify one accommodation you have not been implementing consistently.
+Put it in place tomorrow and track whether it changes the learner's performance over the next two weeks.

 These peer-reviewed studies provide evidence for the accommodation and classification decisions discussed in this guide.
 Each paper is cited in the text above and is accessible via the linked journal.